![]() |

 The

-Jersey The Roxbury Historic Trust seeks to educate the public on the history of the Township of Roxbury and its place in the history of New Jersey and our nation.
-Toward this end it has restored and preserved two township National Register properties--the King Store Museum at 211 Main Street, Ledgewood, and the King Home Museum at 209 Main Street, Ledgewood.
+The Roxbury Historic Trust exists to preserve our local heritage and to educate the public about the history of the Township of Roxbury and its place in New Jersey and our nation.
+We have restored and preserved two National Register properties--the King Store Museum at 211 Main Street, Ledgewood, and the King Home Museum at 209 Main Street, Ledgewood.
 Both township-owned structures are currently leased to the Trust.
-The King Store was located just yards from the Morris Canal and prospered during the Canal's height of activity from 1831 to 1870 and continued to do very well even after the canal's decline.
-The King Canal Store and King Home Museum are now open for short tours on the second Sunday of each month from 1-4 pm. (closed January) Located on Main Street in the Ledgewood Historic Park, this is well worth a visit.
+The King Store was located just yards from the Morris Canal and prospered during the Canal's height of activity from 1831 to 1870 and continued to be the center of town activity through the 1920's.
+This area was once known as Drakesville before the adoption of the name Ledgewood.
+The King Canal Store and King Home Museum are now open for short tours on the second Sunday of each month from 1-4 pm. (closed January-March) Located on Main Street in the Ledgewood Historic Park, this is well worth a visit.
 Operated by Theodore F. King from 1874 through 1928, the Store was originally built circa 1826 and retains it's turn of the Century appearance.
 The Trust is also restoring the adjacent 1881 Victorian House built by the King family.
 A newly restored Parlor and two Exhibition rooms are open to the public.
-The adjacent circa 1770 Silas Riggs Saltbox House is owned and operated by the Roxbury Township Historical Society, and can be visited on the Second Sunday as well.
-These three buildings, situated together, provide us with a glimpse into the 18th,19th & 20th centuries. |
+The adjacent historic Silas Riggs Saltbox House is owned and operated by the Roxbury Township Historical Society, dates from Colonial times, and can be visited on the Second Sunday as well.
+These three buildings, situated together, provide us with a glimpse into the 18th,19th & 20th centuries.

 ![]() |